 There will also exist cases where the software has a low probability of predicting the correct ideas for each message.
 Having human financial subject-matter experts categorize these “low confidence cases” might allow the software to “learn” to identify and categorize more accurately.

-NLP for Analyzing Trader-Client Interactions
+Analyzing Trader-Client Interactions

 NLP might essentially allow large financial firms to automatically read and categorize documents which contain free-form text.
 Hoopes mentions the example of a large finance firm which needed to identify customer complaints that might involve cases of regulatory non-compliance.